AbhishekPimple/DistributedFileSharing/README.md

     CREATOR : Displays information about creator of program

-    DISPLAY : Displays IP address and port number of running server
+    DISPLAY : Displays IP address and port number of running client

     LIST : Displays list of current live connections  with Connection ID, HOSTNAME, IP ADDRESS and PORT